simplic/documentation/dev/api_plugins/index.md

 ### [Pricing](Simplic%20Pricing/introduction.md)

-A plugin that calculates prices for given objects.
+A plugin that provides functionaliy for calculating prices based on tariffs and conditions.

 ### [Projectmanagement](Simplic%20Projectmanagement/introduction.md)